anstjvkdlf/anstjvkdlf.github.io/_posts/2023-02-04-pdsch_pdcch.md

 Very breifly, DCI is used to schedule downlink channel and uplink channel.

-By putting DCI at front slot, we can know how slot looks like.
+By putting DCI at front slot, we can know how whole slot looks like.

 For example, to find PDSCH area we should look at PDCCH area first which contains DCI.

-Furthermore I guess you can naturally understand why PDCCH is starting from first symbol.
+Futhermore I guess you can naturally understand why PDCCH is starting from first symbol.

 ---
 ### 1.1.3.
 Parameter
-There is three significant parameter in PDCCH.
+There are three significant parameters in PDCCH.

 monitoringSymbolWithInSlot : This parameter is 14 bits string.
 It represents 1 slot.
 When it is set to "1000 0000 0000 00" it means PDCCH starts at first Symbol.